FenixAlliance/ABS.Docs/English/Web-Development/Theming.md

 ```

-The default files for some template functions may be deprecated or not present, and you should provide these files in your theme.
-As of version 3.0, the deprecated default files are located in wp-includes/theme-compat.
-For example, you should provide header.php for the function get_header() to work safely, and comments.php for the function comments_template().

-For more on how these various Templates work and how to generate different information within them, read the Templates documentation.
+For more on how these various Templates work and how to generate different information within themes, read the [Templates documentation](/English/Web-Development/Layout).

 ## Theme Configuration File